georgeroubie/kariera-developers-day-2025/README.md

 ## Run

-- (Optionally) Change the `SHOW_STARTER` variable in the `src/App.tsx` to false if you want to see the final project.
+- (Optionally) Comment/Uncomment the project that you want to load in the `src/App.tsx`.
 - Run: `yarn dev`